dwavesystems/dwave-ocean-sdk/docs/leap_sapi/sapi_rest.rst

 SAPI Deprecation Messages
 -------------------------

+The Leap service sends deprecation messages when you use deprecated features;
-During the deprecation period, a deprecation message is sent when such a feature is used.
-For example, a message is sent when you use a deprecated solver parameter or submit a problem to a deprecated solver.
+for example, a message is sent when you use a deprecated solver parameter or submit a problem to a deprecated solver.

-Deprecation messages are sent in SAPI responses via the HTTP ``X-Deprecation`` response header, which adheres to
+Deprecation messages are sent in SAPI responses via an HTTP ``X-Deprecation`` response header, which adheres to
 `RFC 9651: Structured Field Values for HTTP <https://www.rfc-editor.org/rfc/rfc9651>`_.